mathworks/Expo-2023-Whats-New-for-Managing-Testing-and-Building-your-MATLAB-Code/README.md

 ## About the workshop
-A brief introduction to some of the latest features aimed at better managing, testing, and building your code is included in the [workshop slides](<Slides - What's new in managing, testing, and building your MATLAB code.pdf>).
+A brief introduction to some of the latest features aimed at better managing, testing, and building your code is included in the [workshop presentation](<WorkshopPresentation.pdf>).

 The hands-on portion of the workshop will walk you through the steps listed in the [WorkshopGuide.pdf](WorkshopGuide.pdf) (or [WorkshopGuide.mlx](WorkshopGuide.mlx)), and will focus on the following features
 * Exploring  repository history with **`Branch Manager`**